-BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 1: Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: The benchmark is met For additional disclosure on this benchmark see pages 16 and 17 of this Product Disclosure Statement. (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; (b) are updated at least every three months and reflect any material changes; and (c) are approved by the directors of the responsible entity at least every three months.
+BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 1: Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: The benchmark is met Not applicable For additional disclosure on this benchmark see pages 16 and 17 of this Product Disclosure Statement. (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; (b) are updated at least every three months and reflect any material changes; and (c) are approved by the directors of the responsible entity at least every three months.
 Benchmark 2: Scheme borrowing The responsible entity does not have current borrowings and does not intend to borrow on behalf of the scheme.
 The benchmark is met Not applicable For additional disclosure on this benchmark see page 17 of this Product Disclosure Statement.
-Benchmark 3: Loan portfolio and diversification For a pooled mortgage scheme: The benchmark Not applicable For additional disclosure on this benchmark see pages 18 to 23 of this Product Disclosure Statement. (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; is met (b) the scheme has no single asset in the scheme portfolio that exceeds 5% of the total scheme assets; (c) the scheme has no single borrower who exceeds 5% of the scheme assets; and (d) all loans made by the scheme are secured by first mortgages over real property (including registered leasehold title).
+Benchmark 3: Loan portfolio and diversification For a pooled mortgage scheme: The benchmark is This benchmark For additional (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; not met is not met to the extent that the Fund has a single borrower whose loan is 6.16% of the Fund's assets as at 30 June 2023. disclosure on this benchmark see pages 18 to 23 of this Product Disclosure Statement. (b) the scheme has no single asset in the scheme portfolio that exceeds 5% of the total scheme assets; (c) the scheme has no single borrower who exceeds 5% of the scheme assets; and (d) all loans made by the scheme are secured by first mortgages over real property (including registered leasehold title).